jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 ## Schedule 5 — Amount, level, or quantity at and over which controlled drugs are presumed to be for supply

 ### 1 The controlled drugs listed in the first column are presumed to be for supply at and over the amount, level, or quantity listed in the second column.
-Amphetamine5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMorphine5 grams, whether or not contained in a substance, preparation, or mixtureCocainehalf a gram, whether or not contained in a substance, preparation, or mixtureHeroinhalf a gram, whether or not contained in a substance, preparation, or mixtureKetamine (2-(2-chlorophenyl)-2-(methylamino)-cyclohexanone)10 grams, whether or not contained in a substance, preparation, or mixtureLysergidetwo and a half milligrams or 25 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugDOB (2-amino-1-(4-bromo-2,5-dimethoxyphenyl)propane) (also known as bromo-DMA)100 milligrams or 25 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMDMA (2-methylamino-1-(3,4-methylenedioxyphenyl)propane)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugN-ETHYL MDA (2-ethylamino-1-(3,4-methylenedioxyphenyl)propane)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMDA (2-amino-1-(3,4-methylenedioxyphenyl)propane)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugTetrahydrocannabinol (as described in Schedule 2)250 milligrams, whether or not contained in a substance, preparation, or mixtureAny cannabis preparation (as described in Schedule 2)5 grams or 100 cigarettes containing the drugCannabis plant (as described in Schedule 3)28 grams or 100 cigarettes containing the drugBZP (1-benzylpiperazine or A2 benzylpiperazine or N-benzylpiperazine (1-benzyl-1,4-diazacyclohexane))5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugTFMPP (1-(3-trifluoromethylphenyl)piperazine or N-(3-trifluoromethylphenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugpFPP (1-(4-fluorophenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMeOPP (1-(4-methoxyphenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugmCPP (1-(meta-chlorophenyl)piperazine) or 1-(3-chlorophenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMBZP (1-methyl-4-benzylpiperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMethamphetamine5 grams, whether or not contained in a substance, preparation, or mixture
+Amphetamine5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMorphine5 grams, whether or not contained in a substance, preparation, or mixtureCocainehalf a gram, whether or not contained in a substance, preparation, or mixtureHeroinhalf a gram, whether or not contained in a substance, preparation, or mixtureKetamine (2-(2-chlorophenyl)-2-(methylamino)-cyclohexanone)10 grams, whether or not contained in a substance, preparation, or mixtureLysergidetwo and a half milligrams or 25 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugDOB (2-amino-1-(4-bromo-2,5-dimethoxyphenyl)propane) (also known as bromo-DMA)100 milligrams or 25 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMDMA (2-methylamino-1-(3,4-methylenedioxyphenyl)propane)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugN-ETHYL MDA (2-ethylamino-1-(3,4-methylenedioxyphenyl)propane)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMDA (2-amino-1-(3,4-methylenedioxyphenyl)propane)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugTetrahydrocannabinol (as described in Schedule 2)250 milligrams, whether or not contained in a substance, preparation, or mixtureAny cannabis preparation (as described in Schedule 2)5 grams or 100 cigarettes containing the drugCannabis plant (as described in Schedule 3)28 grams or 100 cigarettes containing the drugBZP (1-benzylpiperazine or A2 benzylpiperazine or N-benzylpiperazine (1-benzyl-1,4-diazacyclohexane))5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugTFMPP (1-(3-trifluoromethylphenyl)piperazine or N-(3-trifluoromethylphenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugpFPP (1-(4-fluorophenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMeOPP (1-(4-methoxyphenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugmCPP (1-(meta-chlorophenyl)piperazine) or 1-(3-chlorophenyl)piperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMBZP (1-methyl-4-benzylpiperazine)5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drugMethamphetamine5 grams, whether or not contained in a substance, preparation, or mixtureEphedrine10 grams, whether or not contained in a substance, preparation, or mixturePseudoephedrine10 grams, whether or not contained in a substance, preparation, or mixture

 ### 2
 Any controlled drug not specified in clause 1 is presumed to be for supply at and over the level of 56 grams.